juangamella/sempler/README.md

 ## Feedback

 Feedback is most welcome!
-You can add an issue  or send an [email](mailto:juan.gamella@stat.math.ethz.ch>)
+You can add an issue  or send an [email](mailto:juan.gamella@stat.math.ethz.ch>).